Ecopreneur holds Circular Fashion Policy Lab

-On the 24th of May, C&A Foundation, together with Ecopreneur.eu hosted a Circular Fashion Policy Lab in Brussels.
+On the 24th of May, C&A Foundation, together with Ecopreneur.EU and the European Circular Economy Stakeholder Platform (ECESP) hosted a Circular Fashion Policy Lab at the Europan Economic and Social Committee (EESC) in Brussels.

 The purpose of the event was to bring together representatives from across the fashion industry to discuss what key policy measures could make a meaningful impact to boost the transition to a new green economy.
 Topics discussed were extended producer responsibility, VAT differentiation for circular materials/inputs, green procurement, ecodesignpolicy and a global tax shift away from labor to resources.
 These are core topics which Ecopreneur has been consistently working on, and representing in Brussels in various industries and activities for front runner companies and SMEs.